SummaryRead the full fact sheet

 A traumatic experience is any event in life that causes a threat to our safety and potentially places our own life or the lives of others at risk.
 As a result, a person experiences high levels of emotional, psychological, and physical distress that temporarily disrupts their ability to function normally in day-to-day life.

-Examples of potentially traumatic experiences include natural disasters such as a bushfire or flood, being witness to an armed robbery, having a serious car accident, being in a plane that is forced to make an emergency landing, or being physically assaulted.
+Examples of potentially traumatic experiences include natural disasters such as a bushfire or flood, experiencing violence in the community, having a serious car accident, or being assaulted.